cs-and-programming-spring/final-project-second-row/README.md

 Team Second Row
 Memebers Alex B., David A. M., Issouf K., Kristen H., Neil Y., Nick S., & Rob M.

-This program is for two types of users - guests and the wedding planner
+This program is for users that are involved in a wedding.
+There are two users, guests that are signing in and the wedding planner.

   Guests have the ability to: